Holland America Unveils $500M Six-Ship Renovation Plan

 Grand Dutch Café expands beyond Pinnacle Class

-One of the most prominent venue changes previewed for Oosterdam is the addition of the Grand Dutch Café, which Holland America said has been a guest favorite and, until now, has been offered only on the line’s Pinnacle Class ships.
+One of the most prominent venue changes previewed for Oosterdam is the addition of the Grand Dutch Café.
+Holland America said it has been a guest favorite and, until now, has been offered only on the line's Pinnacle Class ships.

 On Oosterdam, the café is planned for Deck 3 near the atrium.
 Holland America described it as an all-day gathering place inspired by European café culture and tied to the line's Dutch heritage, intended to work for quick stops or longer visits.
 The venue is expected to serve coffee, light bites, and Dutch heritage-inspired items throughout the day.